Django Web Framework (Python)

-A general knowledge of programming concepts and Python is recommended, but not essential to understanding the core concepts.
+A general knowledge of programming concepts and Python is recommended, but is not essential to understanding the core concepts.

-- Django Introduction
+- Django introduction

 - Setting up a Django development environment